Possession of Drugs With Intent to supply

 - an accused person intended to supply the drugs to another person

-Our specialist drug lawyers have the expertise and experience required to quickly spot any weaknesses in the Procurator Fiscals case and can properly prepare a strong defence in your favour.
+Our specialist drug lawyers are knowledgeable in drug cases and can spot any weaknesses in the Procurator Fiscals case.
+As such, we can properly prepare a strong defence in your favour.
 You may wish to plead guilty to being in possession only of a controlled drug, but not guilty in terms of intention to supply.
 We will diligently prepare your case with a view to achieving the best possible outcome.

 How does the Prosecution prove possession with intent to supply?

-The Procurator Fiscal does not need to prove you physically passed the control of the drug to another person, only that you had the intention to do so.
+The Procurator Fiscal does not need to prove you physically passed the drug’s control to another person, only that you had the intention to do so.

 The law is clear that supply includes distributing.
-If you offer to share your drugs with another person, you are legally supplying the other person with a controlled drug.
-Money does not require to change hands, although this will be relevant to sentencing concerns.
+Therefore, If you offer to share your drugs with another person, you are legally supplying the other person with a controlled drug.
+People often believe money has to be exchanged for this offence to be committed, but this is not the case.

-Prosecutions in possession with intent to supply cases are very often based on circumstantial evidence and evidence from the accused person themselves from the police interview.
-Therefore, you should insist on one of our specialist team of drug lawyers be present free of charge at any police interview concerning possession with intent to supply controlled drugs.
+Prosecutions in possession with intent cases are often based on circumstantial evidence.
+People often freely give evidence from the police interview.
+Therefore, you should insist on one of our drug defense lawyers to be present free of charge at any police interview.
+You can count on us to help you with our expertise in possession with intent to supply controlled drugs cases.

-To prove dealing in drugs and intention to supply, the Procurator Fiscal will present many types of evidence to the court.
+To prove dealing in drugs and intention to supply, the Procurator Fiscal will present various evidence types to the court.
 Your property will most likely be searched, and the Procurator Fiscal may use any of the following items to prove intent to supply:

 - drugs paraphernalia like small bags, electric scales etc